wordofwarning/wordofwarning.org/current/2015-worksahead/index.md

 Box Office Tel: 0161 274 0600

 ####What people said about [Works Ahead 2014](/archive/2014-worksahead)
->*An extremely impressive, varied collection of work.*
+>• *An extremely impressive, varied collection of work.*
->*…creates a safe space from within which artists and audiences can develop.*
+>• *Some cracking emerging artists having the chance to perform here has made for some brilliant entertainment.*
->*Some cracking emerging artists having the chance to perform here has made for some brilliant entertainment.*
+>• *…creates a safe space from within which artists and audiences can develop.*

 ####Credits
 [Works Ahead](/hab/worksahead) 2015 is commissioned by hÅb + co-produced by Contact; supported using public funding through Arts Council England + funded by Manchester City Council.